afterschoolkido/Gallery2_AOSP_AndroidStudio_Version/README.md

 English:

-a AOSP Gallery2 for Android Studio,based on Android 8.1
+an AOSP Gallery2 for Android Studio,based on Android 8.1,you can direct operation.